-Educational ObjectivesThe purpose of the Criminal Appeals Internship at the Office of the Attorney General is to allow students the opportunity to manage appellate cases in the criminal law and develop skills in case research, management, strategy, writing, and oral advocacy.
+Educational ObjectivesThe purpose of the Iowa Attorney General Office Internship is to allow students the opportunity to manage appellate cases in the criminal law and develop skills in case research, management, strategy, writing, and oral advocacy.
 Students will be assigned cases pre-screened by the field supervisor and then manage the case through the appellate process with assistance from the field supervisor.
 The field supervisor agrees with the case management strategy and has discussed it with the faculty supervisor.

-Faculty Supervisor The internship will first be offered the spring semester 2012 and will be supervised by Andrew Jurs.
+Faculty Supervisor The internship will be supervised by Professor Andrew Jurs.